AdnanHodzic/auto-cpufreq/README.md

 ### Snap store

-auto-cpufreq is available on [snap store](https://snapcraft.io/auto-cpufreq), or can be installed using CLI:
+auto-cpufreq is available on the [snap store](https://snapcraft.io/auto-cpufreq), or can be installed using CLI:

 ```
 sudo snap install auto-cpufreq